jjschoenbachler/DNM/README.md

 Just having fun and learning basic encryption and ransomware attacks.
 Runs through important directories such as Desktop, Downloads, Videos, Pictures, and Documents and encrypts all the file data using RSA encryption.
-Then the program will give you the Private key in a file on the desktop for decryption purposes.
+The program will then give you the Private key and a Decryption script in a file on the desktop so you can recover data.

 ## * FUTURE PLANS *
  - Antimalware Detection